 The doors on the Tasmin fixed-head coupe are constructed as follows (the drop-head being similar and differing mainly in the construction of the door glass frame).A substantial framework of steel box section is welded to the vertical hinge tube at the leading edge of the door.
 The frame pivots around a 1/2" steel rod, using plastic bushes pressed into the top and bottom of the hinge tube.
 The steel rod is supported at each end by an angled steel bracket, bolted through the GRP bodywork to a reinforcing tube inside the car.
 The lower end of this tube is bolted to the chassis.The door shell itself (made from two GRP sections joined together) is simply slid over the steel framework and secured at leading edge by two bolts, and trailing edge by two screws.
 The door catch mechanism is held by screws through the trailing edge of the door and the framework inside it.
-A guide/ support frame for the door glass, fabricated from lengths of channel (which on the early cars is actually a length of steel sheet formed into the 'H'-section) is lowered into the door and held in place by two bolts through the door bottom, and three self-tapping screws through the triangular plate at the front of the frame.
+A guide/ support frame for the door glass, fabricated from lengths of channel, is lowered into the door and held in place by two bolts through the door bottom, and three self-tapping screws through the triangular plate at the front of the frame.
 A length of angle connects the front and rear upright sections of the frame, and a simple felt-covered draught-excluder strip is clipped to the lower edge of the angle, inside the door.
 The door glass channel is fitted with a velvet-covered rubber liner to allow the glass to slide smoothly and quietly.
 (On the DHC the frame is essentially two separate runners, at front and rear of glass.
 The front one is fabricated with the triangular fillet plate at top front of door.)

 The window-lift motor assembly is bolted to the inside of the square recess in the door (4 bolts), and rearward of this is another recess to which another pivot for the window-lift is secured (2 nuts).
 Note that the drop-head has an adjustable travel limit for the glass: this is a simple Bowden cable affair (suspiciously similar to the brake cables on a bicycle!) that is anchored to the rear glass channel lower mounting by a steel bracket.The internal and external door catch releases (and the lock button) are connected to the catch with simple steel rod linkages; the internal release being located in the recess just above the window-lift motor mountings.
 Various access holes in the inner face of the door shell are closed off with sheets of polythene, glued around their perimeters.
 The armrest/ doorpull is held in place in the sloping rectangular recess by six countersunk self-tappers (the doorpull being retained to the armrest by Nyloc nuts which are accessible once the armrest assembly is off the door).